-TQM Pipeline has acquired approximately 2000 rights of superficies, of which 1500 are for its pipeline between St. Lazare and St. Nicolas, and 500 for the extension of the company's system between Lachenaie East Hereford.
+TQM Pipeline has acquired approximately 2,000 rights of superficies, of which 1,500 are for its pipeline between Les Cédres and and Lévis (St. Nicolas), and 500 for the extension of the company's system between Terrebonne (Lachenaie) East Hereford.
 These rights, commonly called easement rights, apply to property the pipeline crosses and permit maintenance of the pipeline as well as ensure the security of the company's installations.
 This easement right is applicable to the width of the pipeline right-of- way which is generally 23 metres wide.

 The following elements of TQM Pipeline's maintenance program aim to prevent any unauthorized activity on its right-of-way: